joergmlpts/arlo-camera-monitor/README.md

 ## Camera Images

-The GUI looks like this for 2 cameras:
+The GUI looks like this for an Arlo installation with two cameras:

 ![GUI](/images/gui.png)